lemlac/mulem/docs/reference.md

 x: mu int = undefined
 -- x cannot be used here.
 x = 1
--- x can not be used.
+-- x can be used now.
 ```

 ### Functions